ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 ![Cache locations](/images/posts/securing-web-app/cache-location.png){: width="800" }

-Cache can cache data by craeting a cache key from e.g. HTTP headers, cookies, or other application-level data.
+Cache can store data by creating a cache key from HTTP headers, cookies, or other application-level data, for example.

-### 1. Cache In CND
+### 1. Cache In CDN

 Content Delivery Network (CDN) can cache the responses and serve them to the users.
-Request will never hit own infrastructure, if the response is in the cache.
+Request will never hit your own infrastructure, if the response is in the cache.

 ![Cache CDN](/images/posts/securing-web-app/cache-cdn.png){: width="650" }

 ### 2. Cache In Load Balancer

-Load Blancer can cache the responses and serve them to the users.
+Load Balancer can cache the responses and serve them to the users.
 Request will never hit the service, if the response is in the cache.

 ![Cache Load Balancer](/images/posts/securing-web-app/cache-lb.png){: width="650" }